Sustainable Quality Awards

 In addition to receiving a Sustainable Quality Award trophy, winning businesses receive special recognition and media attention to highlight their success as a model business.
 Award-winning businesses will receive:

-Recognition by City Council members and community stakeholders at the renowned SQA Annual Luncheon Ceremony on April 21st.
+Recognition by City Council members and community stakeholders at the renowned SQA Annual Luncheon Ceremony in April.

 Coverage in local publications, such as BUSINESS Santa Monica, Santa Monica Daily Press, Santa Monica Mirror, Time Warner Cable, and City TV.

 Access to SQA logo and promotional material to include in marketing efforts.